paulmuc/coindy/README.md

 # CoinDy - Stochastic Differential Equations

 CoinDy is a package allowing the symbolic computation of Stochastic Differential Equations and their simulation for mechanical as well as Itō systems.
+This package can help in deriving the complex derivative terms needed to apply explicit algorithms such as the ones described by Kloeden and Platen.
+It can also be used as a teaching tool, to confirm hand-derived formulas or to obtain quick results.

 Build Status: Passed